adeleke5140/portfolio-v2/src/app/blog/posts/neverthrow-gentle-introduction.md

 }
 ```

 We use zod's `safeParse` to return the error rather than just throwing which `parse` does.
-We also infer the resulting type of the value from the Schema, as well as the resulting error when validation fails
+We also infer the resulting type of the value from the Schema, as well as the resulting error when validation fails.

 I particularly like the `Interface` up above because `neverthrow` helps us narrow in the error case.